heat-structured-reconstruction/heat-structured-reconstruction.github.io/index.md

 # Code / Pre-trained Models

-Our code and pre-trained models will soon be available on our [Github repo](https://github.com/woodfrog/heat).
+Our code and pre-trained models are available on our [Github repo](https://github.com/woodfrog/heat).